Motorcycle Accident Attorneys

 After a day of shopping and dining, why not cap it off with a movie at the Apple Cinemas Simsbury?
 It’s the perfect spot for a relaxing evening, featuring the latest releases in a comfortable, state-of-the-art environment.
 Whether you’re a resident or a visitor, Simsbury, CT, invites you to explore its delightful blend of historic charm and modern amenities.

-Seek expert legal advice from an experienced attorney at our Hartford County law firm if you need compensation for the injuries you sustained or the damage done to your motorcycle.
+Seek expert legal advice from an experienced Simsbury motorcycle accident lawyer if you need compensation for the injuries you sustained or the damage done to your motorcycle.
 At Hassett & George, we can provide the legal expertise you need.
 Contact us today if you want to secure the right compensation for your injury lawsuit.

-Some of the locations in and around Hartford County our legal team serves include: Hartford, Simsbury, Glastonbury, New Britain, Bridgeport, Waterbury, Danbury, Norwalk, Manchester, and more.
+In addition to Simsbury some of the locations in and around Hartford County our legal team serves include: Hartford, Glastonbury, New Britain, Bridgeport, Waterbury, Danbury, Norwalk, Manchester, and more.